Paul Molitor

 Molitor grew up in Minnesota and attended the University of Minnesota before beginning his MLB career.
 After his retirement as a player, he served as a coach for the Seattle Mariners and the Twins.
 In 2004, he was elected to the Baseball Hall of Fame in his first year of eligibility, becoming one of the first players enshrined after spending a significant portion of his career as a designated hitter.
 He was a finalist for the Major League Baseball All-Century Team.
 On November 3, 2014, Molitor was announced as the 13th manager of the Twins.
 He managed the team for four seasons, from 2015 to 2018.
+In 2026 he joined the Twins' television broadcast crew as a part-time color analyst.

 Early life

 Molitor was born in Saint Paul, Minnesota.
 After graduating from Cretin High School, he was selected in the 28th round of the 1974 MLB draft as a pitcher by the St. Louis Cardinals.
 He opted instead to attend college at the University of Minnesota, where he was a three-year starter for the Minnesota Golden Gophers.
 Molitor earned All-American honors as a shortstop for his sophomore year.
 Between his sophomore and junior seasons, Molitor suffered a broken jaw.
 With his jaw wired shut for eight weeks, Molitor lost 40 lbs.

 After his junior year in college, the Milwaukee Brewers selected Molitor in the first round, with the third overall selection, in the 1977 Major League Baseball draft.
 He signed with the Brewers and began his professional career with the Class A Burlington Bees of the Midwest League.
 In 64 games with Burlington, Molitor hit for a .346 batting average, eight home runs, 50 runs batted in (RBI) and 14 stolen bases.